-Cycle consume percent is a calculation that synchronizes man, material, method and machine throughout the enterprise. the alarm whenever an individual resource falls behind.
+Monitor variation across all resources and only signal expediting when the order is in jeopardy of being late rather than sounding the alarm when an individual resource falls behind. the alarm whenever an individual resource falls behind.
 So, with SyncManufacturing, expediting is reduced along with the chaos and inefficiencies that expediting causes.

-Dampen and Manage Variability

-SyncManufacturing fundamentally believes that all data points for determining the perfect schedule are not known and even if they were, that variation makes the effort of generating such a schedule a frivolous act.
+Dampen and Manage Variability SyncManufacturing fundamentally believes that all data points for determining the perfect schedule are not known and even if they were, that variation makes the effort of generating such a schedule a frivolous act.
 Instead, SyncManufacturing ties the priority to the customer delivery date throughout the system.
 SyncManufacturing utilizes a unique prioritization method based on a cycle consume percent calculation to synchronize man, material, method and machine throughout the enterprise.
-Instead of trying to define the perfect schedule, the high-level goal is to synchronize these elements to increase throughput and achieve customer commitment dates.
+Instead of trying to define the perfect schedule, the high-level goal is to synchronize these elements to increase throughout and achieve customer commitment dates.